-hours of sunlight between 9am and 3pm on June 21 D7 Views The proposed development will not impact any views Dev velopment shall provide for the from surrounding properties. sonable sharing of views.
-D8 Privacy The proposed covered deck has been designed to (1) maintain the privacy of both the occupant of the dwelling and adjoining neighbours.
-(2) Orientate living areas, habitable rooms and windows to private open space areas or to the street to limit overlooking.
+Code of Practice ACMA (1) Development should avoid unreasonable overshadowing any public open space.
+(2) At least 50% of the required area of private open space of each dwelling and at least The development maintains sufficient sunlight access to the site and will not have an overshadowing impact on adjoining dwellings.
+The secondary dwelling is located on the lower ground level of the site however will receive sufficient sunlight access from the windows and doors above the natural ground line.
+The development will not impact the existing Development shall provide for the reasonable sharing of views. views of neighbouring properties.
+D8 Privacy The secondary dwelling will not result in any impact from a privacy perspective.
+Building layout should be designed to optimise privacy for occupants of the development and occupants of adjoining properties.
+Orientate living areas, habitable rooms and windows to private open space areas or to p.s.sa p.rraa, perapective. the street to limit overlooking.
 (3) The effective location of doors, windows and balconies to avoid overlooking is preferred to the use of screening devices, high sills or obscured glass.
 (4) The windows of one dwelling are to be located so they do not provide direct or close views (ie from less than 9 metres away) into the windows of other dwellings.
 (5) Planter boxes, louvre screens, pergolas, balcony design and the like are to be used to screen a minimum of 50% of the principal private open space of a lower apartment from overlooking from an upper apartment.
+The proposed development complies with building bulk controls.

-D9 Building Bulk The proposed covered deck complies.
-(1) Side and rear setbacks are to be progressively increased as wall height increases.
-(2) Large areas of continuous wall planes are to be avoided by varying building setbacks and using appropriate techniques to provide visual relief.
+- Side and rear setbacks are to be progressively increased as wall height increases. - (2) Large areas of continuous wall planes are to be avoided by varying building setbacks and using appropriate techniques to provide visual relief. - (3) On sloping land, the height and bulk of development (particularly on the downhill side) is to be minimised, and the need for cut and fill reduced by designs which minimise the building footprint and allow the building mass to step down the slope.
+In particular: